rachoran/EnterpriseAppStore/README.md

 Enterprise App Store
 ==================

-To host iOS, Android and Windows 8 apps. (at the moment the store support .ipa only, .apk support will come in a couple of days!)
+To host iOS, Android and Windows 8 apps.
+Please remember, this is a development version only!!!!!!

 From Ridiculous Innovations
 ---

-At the moment the databse is not cleaned, there is no authentication so if used (which is not really recommneded yet), needs http basic auth!
+At the moment the databse is not cleaned and the authentication, at least user roles, are far from bulletproof.
 We are working on the system every day so hopefully we'll have a stable version before the December 2013.

 License